Lincoln Theatre - Columbus Association for the Performing Arts

 Not long after the theatre’s celebrated opening, a precocious, three-year-old Sammy Davis Jr. spontaneously debuted his talents on the Ogden stage, his first performance in a career that would span more than 60 years.

 The community came to the Lincoln for the latest films, vaudeville, and her signature specialty—jazz.
 From the 1930s to the early 1960s, the King-Lincoln District was known nationally as a major jazz center, and the Ogden Club (later renamed the Lincoln Ballroom) on the second floor of the building became one of the most popular venues in the country for live jazz.
-Since downtown hotels served “whites only,”traveling African-American musicians and performers were housed in King-Lincoln hotels, many just blocks from the Lincoln.
+Since downtown hotels served “whites only,” traveling African American musicians and performers were housed in King-Lincoln hotels, many just blocks from the Lincoln.
 Ironically, the racial intolerance which put these musicians in such close proximity to the theatre is believed to have ultimately graced the Lincoln with appearances from legends such as Count Basie, James Brown, Miles Davis, Duke Ellington, Etta James, and Columbus native Nancy Wilson.

 For more than 40 years, the Lincoln Theatre provided stage and screen entertainment for Columbus’ African-American community.
 In the 1960s and ‘70s, however, construction of a major highway displaced more than 10,000 residents and divided the King-Lincoln District from downtown.
 With this construction, integration, and the growing popularity of the automobile, nearly two-thirds of the neighborhood migrated to the suburbs and the Lincoln Theatre was forced to close its doors.
 Over the next three decades, the vacant theatre suffered a great deal of damage and was slated for demolition in 1991.